 A film on the bittersweet nature of love, language, and memory.

-Thus, I invite the viewer to experience the delicate moments of misreading and translation – imbue subtle gestures and tones with layers of interpretation.
+I invite the viewer to experience the delicate moments of misreading and translation — imbue subtle gestures and tones with layers of interpretation.
 The symbolic actions and conversation between a mother and daughter reveal the secret language of refugee and immigrant survival: hy sinh (sacrifice), khó khăn (suffering), perseverance (chịu khó), and success (thành công).
-This film celebrates the subtleties of language and love through visual storytelling.
+Wander between poetic voice, slip away into memory; pause and grasp for that undeniable force.

 Please share this project with anyone who